writechoiceorg/rocketlawyer/pages/customizing-embedded-ux-styles.md

 - `--rl-progress-bar-font-size`: Defines the font size of the text inside the progress bar.
 - `--rl-progress-bar-letter-spacing`: Defines the letter spacing of the text inside the progress bar.
 - `--rl-progress-bar-line-height`: Defines the line height of the text inside the progress bar.
-- `--rl-progress-bar-percentage-font-weight`: Defines the font weight of the text that shows the overall percentage inside the progress bar; it does not include the text `PROGRESS`.
+- `--rl-progress-bar-percentage-font-weight`: Defines the font weight of the text that shows the overall percentage inside the progress bar.
+It does not include the text `PROGRESS`.

 ### Additional Styles

 Further customize the UI with these CSS variables:

 - `--rl-powered-by`: Defines the font color for the `Powered by` attribution at the end of the page.
-- `--rl-text-body-tertiary`: Defines the font color for the `Saved` text that shows up when the interview is saved.
+- `--rl-text-body-tertiary`: Defines the font color for the `Saved` text that appears when the interview is saved.
 - `--rl-text-header`: This defines the font color for the following elements:
   - Question title: `What payment methods will be accepted?`.
   - Question description (hint): `If you'd like to add another form of payment, enter it in the space provided below`.